InverseFinance/inverse-alerts/README.md

 The use of async functions is generally recommended for Nodes were the user have to pay to access the data or were the query rate is strongly limited.
-However it generates challenges in term of parrallel processing and CPU optimisation in the case you are running a high number of Listeners.
+However, it generates challenges in terms of parallel processing and CPU optimisation in the case you are running a high number of Listeners.

 This python script is instead continuously monitoring the events, inside separate threads, all managed by the threadpool